marielle-lopez/e-shop/README.md

 ### High Priority

+- Add informative message when user adds or removes items from cart
 - Refactor styling of footer icons
 - Display real-time product quantities, especially when the user adds items to the cart
 - Adjust quantity of product in cart if user adds a product that already exists in the cart